martenframework/marten/docs/docs/models-and-databases/introduction.md

 sidebar_label: Introduction
 ---

 Models define what data can be persisted and manipulated by a Marten application.
 They explicitly specify fields and rules that map to database tables and columns.
-As such they correspond to the layer of the framework that is responsible for representing business data and logic.
+As such, they correspond to the layer of the framework that is responsible for representing business data and logic.

 ## Basic model definition